Details for: Kremstal-Danube Long-Distance Trail 08: Gedersdorf - Langenlois

 Brief description

-Surrounded by impressive vineyards and breathtaking scenery, the hike runs from Gedersdorf to Langenlois: A stage made for sporty wine lovers.
+The hike from Gedersdorf to Langenlois is surrounded by impressive vineyards and beautiful countryside: A stage made for sporty wine lovers.

 Description

-The stage from Gedersdorf to Langenlois is worthwhile for nature lovers who enjoy walking as well as for experienced wine connoisseurs.
-From Gedersdorf, the route leads up to the terrace of Gobelsberg, where a breathtaking view awaits.
-From the Tullner basin over the Danube valley to far into the foothills of the Alps, the entire panorama can be seen.
-The stage then continues over Gobelsburg to its destination in Langenlois, Austria’s largest wine town.
-The town is exactly the right place if you want to pursue the topic of wine not only visually but also thematically.
-For example, the LOISIUM Wine Experience World conveys interesting knowledge about viticulture and wine production; the Ursin Haus combines Kamptal regional wine tavern and tourist information.
-In addition, wine lovers in Langenlois can always find an open cellar door – the ideal opportunity to end the successful hike in a relaxed way.
+The Gedersdorf - Langenlois stage is worthwhile for nature lovers as well as experienced wine connoisseurs.
+From Gedersdorf, the route leads up to the terrace of the Gobelsberg, where a breathtaking view awaits.
+The entire panorama stretches from the Tulln basin across the Danube valley to the foothills of the Alps.
+The stage then continues via Gobelsburg to its destination in Langenlois, Austria's largest wine town.
+Incidentally, this is exactly the right place if you want to explore the topic of wine not only in terms of the landscape, but also thematically.
+The LOISIUM WeinErlebnisWelt, for example, provides interesting knowledge about viticulture and wine processing; the Usrin Haus combines the Kamp Valley ("Kamptal" in German) regional wine shop and tourist information.
+What's more, wine lovers will always find an open cellar door in Langenlois - the ideal opportunity to round off a successful hike in a relaxed atmosphere.

 Starting point of the tour